mighdoll/wgsl-linker/README.md

 A simple demo of the **wgsl-linker** is available [on StackBlitz](https://stackblitz.com/~/github.com/mighdoll/wgsl-linker-rand-example).

-The linker is brand new, and not robust or fully featured.
-Contributions are welcome.

 ### WGSL extensions

 - **#import** &ensp; **#export** &emsp; _Combine functions and structs from other modules._